sematext/docs/docs/dashboards/numeric-component.md

 ## Configuration

-You can configure the componenteither during its initial creation or afterward by clicking on the three dots that appear on hover and selecting 'Edit Component'.
+You can configure the component either during its initial creation or afterward by clicking on the three dots that appear on hover and selecting 'Edit Component'.

 - Choose All Apps or a specific App that you want to fetch data from.
 - Choose one or more metrics metric